 - 1. Turn off the generator set line circuit breaker or AC distribution panel. - 2.
 Change the engine oil and filter and attach a tag indicating oil viscosity. - 3.
 Crank the engine several revolutions by pressing the start switch momentarily but do not let it start.
 This will fill the oil passages with the new oil. - 4.
 Use an insulated wrench to disconnect the battery cables, negative [-] cable first, from the starting battery and store the battery according to the battery manufacturer's recommendations.
 Check coolant level and add as necessary.
 Test the coolant mixture if freezing temperatures are possible and change if necessary. - 5.
 Drain the heat exchanger and muffler if freezing temperatures are expected. - 6.
 Disengage the PTO clutch, if so equipped. - 7.
+Loosen or remove the serpentine belt, if so equipped.
+See the Service Manual. - 8.
 Clean and lightly oil parts that can rust.

-5.8 Cold Temperature Storage
+5.12 Cold Temperature Storage

 Freezing water can damage the heat exchanger and exhaust cooler.
 Drain these of any water before freezing temperatures begin.
-See Section 5.7 on page 54.
+See fig xx for location of the exhaust cooler drain hose and